bsladewski/discovery/README.md

 A `Registry` backs the discovery service.
 The implementation included with the discovery package is the `RandomRegistry` that load balances by choosing a random replicant where more than one exists.
+The `RandomRegistry` is used when calling `NewRandomServer`.

+To use a custom load balancing algorithm an alternative implementation for `Registry` can be used to construct a `Server` through the `NewServer` function.